 These recommendations aim to prevent further international spread of poliomyelitis which, if it occurs, could result in the failure to eradicate one of the world’s most serious vaccine preventable diseases.

 The Temporary Recommendations are reviewed approximately every 3 months.
 The current recommendations are available on the WHO website.

-Health professionals are reminded to be vigilant for signs of poliovirus infection, including acute flaccid paralysis, in travellers returning from polio infected countries and to notify their Department of Health and the National Enterovirus Reference Laboratory immediately on suspicion of this disease.
+Health professionals are reminded to be vigilant for signs of poliovirus infection, including acute flaccid paralysis, in travellers returning from polio infected countries and to notify their state or territory Department of Health and the National Enterovirus Reference Laboratory immediately on suspicion of this disease.

 Recommendations for Australian travellers

-- Documented evidence should include a completed World Health Organization “yellow booklet” International Certificate of Vaccination or Prophylaxis which are available at some travel clinics or otherwise can be ordered by your doctor from the WHO.
+Documented evidence should include a completed WHO “yellow booklet” International Certificate of Vaccination or Prophylaxis which are available at some travel clinics or otherwise can be ordered by your doctor from the WHO.

 The Global Polio Eradication Programme

-- The Global Polio Eradication Programme has made significant progress in eliminating poliomyelitis since its inception in 1988.
+The Global Polio Eradication Programme has made significant progress in eliminating poliomyelitis since its inception in 1988.
 At that time over 125 countries were considered to have endemic polio and an estimated 350,000 children were paralysed each year.
-Since the programme began more than 2.5 billion children have been immunized against polio and the global incidence of polio cases has decreased by 99%. - The Global Polio Eradication Initiative provides up to date information on current polio cases worldwide.
+Since the programme began more than 2.5 billion children have been immunised against polio and the global incidence of polio cases has decreased by 99%. - The Global Polio Eradication Initiative provides up to date information on current polio cases worldwide.

 Status of Polio in Australia